Courses may include

 This course introduces the learner to Nova Scotia's environments, natural and cultural history, and their influences on provincial tourism.
 Using an applied learning approach, learners will also explore the principles of guiding and interpretation.

 Business - Tourism Elective Course Requirement.
-Students must take one (1) unit from a prescribed list of courses.
+Students must take four credits from a prescribed list of courses.

-In addition to their required courses, learners will complete one (1) unit of directed elective credit in a BUCI, or LANG subject area or as approved by the Academic Chair and in line with their program of study or COMP1050.
+In addition to their required courses, learners will complete four credits of directed elective credit in a BUCI, or LANG subject area or as approved by the Academic Chair and in line with their program of study or COMP1050.